Skip to main content

 Results Framework

-A structured collection of indicators organized by results level that tracks programme performance across a portfolio, focusing on what changed rather than what was delivered.
+A structured collection of indicators organized by results level that tracks program performance across a portfolio, focusing on what changed rather than what was delivered.

 Theory of Change